nayan-tech/nayan-blog/source/_posts/react-unit-test.md

 `;
 ```

-We are going to create a second test case to check whether the onClick event is being handled correctly.
-Our click events triggers an alert and we can easily mock this functionality in Jest by using [jest.fn()](https://jestjs.io/docs/en/jest-object).
-After shallow rendering our component we’re simulating a click event and check if the alert is being called with the correct string.
-(In this case no snapshot file is created, as we don’t use the snapshot functionality)
+We are going to create a another test case to check whether the onClick event is being handled or not.
+Our click events triggers an alert message and we can mock this functionality in Jest testing library by using [jest.fn()](https://jestjs.io/docs/en/jest-object).
+After rendering our component we’re trying to simulate a click event and check if the alert is called with the correct message.
+(In this case no snapshot is created, as we don’t use the snapshot feature)
 ```
 it('should handle the click event', () => {
   window.alert = jest.fn();